-These fundamental principles should be considered when preparing your research project.
+These fundamental research ethics principles should be considered when preparing your research project.

 City staff and students conducting research must respect the following principles: